On the Wasserstein median of probability measures: Introduction

 \section{Introduction}

-The theory of optimal transport (OT) studies mathematical structure for the space of probability measures and is one of the most highlighted disciplines in modern data science.
-Originally introduced by Monge in the late 18th century \citep{monge_1781_MemoireTheorieDeblais}, the OT problem was revisited with a generalized formulated of the problem by Kantrovich after almost two centuries since its inception \citep{kantorovitch_1958_TranslocationMasses}.
-The framework of OT has long attracted much attention from theoretical perspectives \citep{ambrosio_2003_OptimalTransportationApplications, villani_2003_TopicsOptimalTransportation} and become more recognized by a wider audience since the advent of efficient computational pipelines \citep{cuturi_2013_SinkhornDistancesLightspeed, peyre_2019_ComputationalOptimalTransport}.
-This has engendered much success in quantitative fields.
-In machine learning, for example, the OT framework has been applied to numerous tasks such as metric learning \citep{kolouri_2016_SlicedWassersteinKernels}, dimensionality reduction \citep{bigot_2018_CharacterizationBarycentersWasserstein}, domain adaptation \citep{courty_2017_OptimalTransportDomain, courty_2017_JointDistributionOptimal}, and improving the generative adversarial networks \citep{arjovsky_2017_WassersteinGenerativeAdversarial} to name a few.
+The theory of optimal transport (OT) studies the mathematical structure for the space of probability measures and is one of the most prominent disciplines in modern data science.
+Originally introduced by Monge in the late 18th century \citep{monge_1781_MemoireTheorieDeblais}, the OT problem was revisited and generalized by Kantrovich, almost two centuries after its inception \citep{kantorovitch_1958_TranslocationMasses}.
+The framework of OT has long attracted much attention from theoretical perspectives \citep{ambrosio_2003_OptimalTransportationApplications, villani_2003_TopicsOptimalTransportation} and has gained broader recognition with the advent of efficient computational pipelines \citep{cuturi_2013_SinkhornDistancesLightspeed, peyre_2019_ComputationalOptimalTransport}.
+The advancements in computational methods for OT have engendered much success in quantitative fields.
+In machine learning, for example, the OT framework has been applied to numerous tasks such as metric learning \citep{kolouri_2016_SlicedWassersteinKernels}, dimensionality reduction \citep{bigot_2018_CharacterizationBarycentersWasserstein}, domain adaptation \citep{courty_2017_OptimalTransportDomain, courty_2017_JointDistributionOptimal}, and improving the generative adversarial networks \citep{arjovsky_2017_WassersteinGenerativeAdversarial}, among others.